 How are medical records used in a lawsuit?

 From a medical-legal perspective, they contain a record of any provisional diagnoses, subsequent interventions, and treatment provided.
 This information is useful in evaluating whether the care provided to you was up to standard.
+Therefore, reviewing your medical records is vital to determining if you have a medical malpractice case.

 If you need your medical records for a lawsuit, you could request them from your healthcare provider.
 Alternatively, the attorney in charge of your case could also request them on your behalf.

-Finally, more information is now shared over the network to allow healthcare professionals to have better access to their patients’ information.
+Finally, more information is now shared electronically over the network to allow healthcare professionals to have better access to their patients’ information.
 This sharing of information allows doctors and nurses to make medical decisions more safely.
 For instance, a doctor might learn of a patient’s adverse reaction to a treatment performed elsewhere based on shared information and avoid prescribing a similar treatment by mistake.
 However, a downside to this open sharing of information would be the potential for confidential patient information to be inadvertently leaked.

 To find out more about getting your medical records, see How Do I Get My Medical Records?